kashuta/goMove_app/README.md

 # GoMove

-SPA for digital nomads that allows you to evaluate the selected country from different angles in relation to the current location.
+Are you a digital nomad considering a move to a new country?
+Or maybe you're just curious about what life would be like in another part of the world.
+Either way, you'll want to check out this new web application.
+It allows you to evaluate the selected country from different angles in relation to your current location.
+You can compare income, cost of living, internet cost, and more.
+So whether you're looking for a change of scenery or just want to do some armchair travel, this app is for you.

 ## Tech Stack